Before your appointment:

-1. We request that you complete a behavior history form 7 days prior to your appointment.
+1. Please complete the behavior history form at least 7 days before your appointment.
+Appointments may be canceled if the form is not received on time.
 Also, please ask your veterinarian to send your pet’s full medical record in advance.
-This is essential so that Dr. Rigterink can review ALL of your pet’s relevant information prior to your appointment.
+This is essential so that our team can review ALL of your pet’s relevant medical and behavior history prior to your appointment.

 NOTE: Do NOT put yourself, your pet, or other people/animals at risk to capture a picture and/or video recording of the undesirable behavior.